-- Scholarship - Members of all fraternities and sororities are expected to be in good academic standards.
+Members of all fraternities and sororities are expected to be in good academic standards.
 Each chapter will have a member of the executive committee who is responsible for working with members on academic support and referral.
 Members falling below the chapter required GPA for membership for the college minimum of 1.75 for first years or 2.0 for sophomore and above, whichever is higher, will be placed on social restriction or probation as defined in their bylaws.
+All members of each fraternity and sorority are required to sign a grade release at the beginning of the year.

+Risk Management

-All members of each fraternity and sorority are required to sign a grade release at the beginning of the year. - Risk Management - All chapters are expected to minimize the risk of liability and harm to people and property; to adhere to national chapter and FIPG standards for best practice in risk management; to have a written chapter risk management plan that meets the college's expectations and levels for appropriate insurance coverage and to work with membership on cultivating a culture that holds members accountable for their collective actions.
-Chapters and members will recognize that the group and individual members are expected to be in compliance with the college's Community Standards, as well as all applicable local, state, and federal laws. - Financial Management - All chapters are expected to conduct their financial affairs responsibly; pay off debts in a timely manner; and maintain sound financial business practices with outside vendors. - Chapter Management - Each chapter is expected to live into the ideals set forth by their founders through a strong program of chapter management that focuses on values that are congruent with the college; develops leaders; forges lifetime connections with individuals and the college; and provides a beneficial extracurricular experience for those involved.
+All chapters are expected to minimize the risk of liability and harm to people and property; to adhere to national chapter and FIPG standards for best practice in risk management; to have a written chapter risk management plan that meets the college's expectations and levels for appropriate insurance coverage and to work with membership on cultivating a culture that holds members accountable for their collective actions.
+Chapters and members will recognize that the group and individual members are expected to be in compliance with the college's Community Standards, as well as all applicable local, state, and federal laws.